What To Blog About On An ECommerce Website

 Make your posts easy to find

-We also recommend including a section with your most recent posts somewhere on your homepage.
+We also recommend including a section with your most recent posts somewhere on your homepage (see our own homepage for an example).
 This will show your visitors that you are putting new content out there, and they can investigate further if they are interested.
 Don’t forget to include a link or button for them to find more blog posts!

 Actively promote your content